 How to support friends and loved ones dealing with Alzheimer's:

 Learn the best ways to support a caregiver or friend—through stories, “do and don’t” conversations, and many practical tips.
-If you need an all-stages guide to Alzheimer’s, either to read quickly or to keep on your desk or bedside table for many years, this book was written for you.
+If you need an all-stages guide to Alzheimer’s, either to read quickly or to keep on your desk or bedside table for many years, this book is for you.
+Click here for information.

 Opinions, Stories, Tips